nnadozieogbonna969-bit/email-portfolio/README.md

 ## 📌 Notes

-- All emails are fully responsive and optimized for major email clients.
+- All emails are fully optimized for the major email clients.
 - Designs follow best practices for deliverability and engagement.
 - This portfolio is continuously updated with new projects.